 Stephanie has recently represented a Claimant in a three-day final hearing, claiming discrimination and constructive, unfair dismissal.
 She has also represented a Respondent in a two-day final hearing, where she successfully defended the Respondent’s redundancy process.

 Stephanie has experience in advising and representing clients in children law proceedings at various stages including final hearings.

 During Pupillage, Stephanie spent 3 months under the supervision of Jennifer Lee and gained exposure to matrimonial finance matters.
 She has experience in drafting various applications and also has a keen interest in Court of Protection work.

-Stephanie is acting as Junior Counsel for the Undercover Policing Inquiry.
+Stephanie is acting as Junior Junior Counsel for the Undercover Policing Inquiry.
 She has experience of investigating sensitive material and is gaining an insight into how to engage with Core Participants.